Sorcery/sorcery/MAINTAINING.md

 ### Releasing a New Version

-When it's time to release a new version, you'll want to ensure all the changes you need are on the master branch and that there is a passing build.
+When it's time to release a new version, you'll want to ensure all the changes you need are on the main branch and that there is a passing build.
 Then follow this checklist and prepare a release commit:

 NOTE: `X.Y.Z` and `vX.Y.Z` are given as examples, and should be replaced with